 Another reviewer, Ariella Budick of the Financial Times cast a more skeptical eye on the exhibit.
 She called Koons "the Pied Piper in reverse, leading adults back to discover the toddler's joy in gaudy colors and glittering thingies."
 Later, she added, "His wizardry consists of dazzling technical perfection."

 Koons came up with the idea of a play-doh statue in 1994, and an investor agreed to buy it, paying cash in advance.
-It took 20 years, and many iterations, until Koons was satisfied with the result now on display.
+It took 20 years, and many iterations, until Koons was satisfied with the result, which is now on display.

 Along the way, Koons asked the investor several times for additional money until the work was completed to the artist's satisfaction.
 The investor continued to front Koons more cash, and it is a pretty sure bet that the finished product's value is greater than the amount the investor gave Koons between 1994 and 2014.